LonamiWebs/Stringlate/help/en.md

 position to insert a **d**ecimal number.
 For example, when showing the progress "*42 out of 100*", you would write "*`%1$d` out of `%2$d`*", because in some languages the order might change, and thus the position is required.

+## Why do some locales have more strings than others?
+Actually, all the locales have the same amount of strings.
+By default, those strings which have already been translated are *not* shown not to disturb (if they are translated already, usual thing is you want to translate the strings left!).
+However, if you still want to see all the strings, for example, to review them looking for typos, you can open the menu and enable "*Show translated strings*".

 ## I will use this app to cause chaos!
 Please **don't**.
 Application developers are people like you, with good